wmww/desktop-environment-talk/talk.md

 - A more modern, efficient and secure protocol
 - In Wayland, the window manager is built into the display server
 - Wayland does not have a standard display server like Xorg is for X11
-- Instead, desktops environments are expected to provide their own server to meet their unique needs
+- Instead, desktop environments are expected to provide a server to meet their unique needs
 - The core Wayland protocol is very basic, but servers can support extensions

 ## Wayland Compositor
 - Display servers that speak Wayland are known as __Wayland compositors__
 - GNOME and KDE have turned their window managers into Wayland compositors
-- Projects that don't want to maintain an entire display server can use libraries such as wlroots and __Mir__ (<​- that's the one I work on)
+- Projects that don't want to maintain an entire display server can use libraries such as wlroots and __Mir__ (← that's the thing I work on)

 ## Apps and Toolkits
 - Apps that work on X11 must be adapted to also work on Wayland